-Molly Hatch’s most recent body of work encompasses cube vases that use negative space to render the form of the vase that inspires the surface decoration.
+The body of work this vase belongs to encompasses cube vases that use negative space to render the forms of the vases that inspire the surface decoration.
 Each vase is hand-built and hand-painted.
-The surface pattern for the vase was sourced from examples of Chinese ornament found in “The Grammar of Ornament” by Owen Jones, the English architect who is considered to be one of the most influential design theorists of the nineteenth- century.
+The surface pattern for this vases was sourced from examples of Chinese ornament found in “The Grammar of Ornament” by Owen Jones, the English architect who is considered to be one of the most influential design theorists of the nineteenth century.

 Dimensions: 12″ H x 9.25″ W x 4.5″ D

 360 View is not available for this item.